matmaxgeds/iati-status/README.rst

 Introduction
 ------------

-This repository contains tests of the live websites.
+This repository contains tests of all IATI live websites.

-Currently only the dashboard is tested.

 These tests are run daily by Travis `cron jobs <https://docs.travis-ci.com/user/cron-jobs/>`_: https://travis-ci.org/IATI/IATI-Website-Tests